EvanYo25/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+## Part A. Plan
+All the settings, players, activities, and goals remain the same, but I do have more ideas to add to this device.
+Instead of showing "red" and "green" in different situations, I would also like to add "yellow" which represents that the person may be wearing a mask but not properly covering their mouth and nose.
+Also, I would also like to add some sound effects under different circumstances.

+* Green
+* Yellow
+* Red